fergiemcdowall/search-index/README.md

 Search-index is a search index module for Node.js.
 Think "node version of Lucene, but much simpler".

+Search-index allows you to perform free-text search over structured or unstructured data, and return a resultset ordered by relevance.

 Search-index is built with the [soooperfast levelUP module](https://github.com/rvagg/node-levelup), and the [very useful Natural module](https://github.com/NaturalNode/natural).